 Network Security, Certificate of Proficiency

 Interested in this program?
-Start the enrollment process by visiting stlcc.edu/enroll.
+Start the enrollment process by visiting the Apply to STLCC page.

 |IS 229||Unix/Linux I||3|

-|IS 237||Fundamentals of Information Assurance/Security||3|
+|IS 237||Fundamentals of Information Assurance/Security - CompTIA Security+||3|

 |IT 101||Cisco Networking Academy I: Introduction to Networks||5|

-|IT 201||Cisco Networking Academy II: Routing and Switching Essentials||5|
+|IT 201||Cisco Networking Academy II: Switching, Routing, and Wireless Essentials||5|

 |IT 208||Cisco Networking Academy: CCNA Security||5|

 |Total Credit Hours||26|